sgratzl/chartjs-chart-geo/README.md

 ### Legend

-Similar to the choropleth chart a new `radiusScale` is used to map the values to symbol radius size.
+Similar to the choropleth chart a new `sizeScale` is used to map the values to symbol radius size.
 The scale itself is based on a linear scale.

 see